Treatment for Dry Mouth

 - Drink water frequently to keep your mouth moist and loosen mucus.
 Carry water with you to sip throughout the day and keep water by your bed at night.

 - Suck on sugar-free hard candies, ice chips, or sugar-free popsicles.
+But never chew ice since it can be extremely damaging to your teeth.
 Chew sugarless gum (gums containing xylitol).
 These sucking and chewing actions help stimulate saliva flow.
+But also keep in mind that even though they don't have sugar, candies, popsicles and gum may soften your teeth's enamel.
+To reduce the risk of cavities and tooth wear, use them only in moderation.

 - Moisten foods with broths, soups, sauces, gravy, creams, and butter or margarine.
 Eat soft, moist foods that are cool or at room temperature.